• Skip to primary navigation

 In the future, as your child goes to school and grows older, you may also need a lawyer.
 Your child may face discrimination, denial of special education services, or denial of government benefits.

-Some laws protect disabled children, but a lawyer makes sure schools and other organizations follow the laws.
+Some laws protect disabled children, but a lawyer ensures schools and other organizations follow the laws.
 You may also need a lawyer to draft legal documents, set up trusts, and make financial decisions.

-How a Good New Mexico Cerebral Palsy Lawyer Can Help
+How Can a New Mexico Cerebral Palsy Lawyer Help My Family?

-There are several ways in which finding a good lawyer now will help you and your family both in the short-term and in years to come:
+Finding a good lawyer now will help you and your family both in the short term and in years to come:

 • Filing a medical malpractice lawsuit